- Books, Literature, and Writing

 There was a sly smirk on his face and underneath the parched lips and hardened skin, I saw the young man who these streets had turned into this troubled old man.
 He responded, “No Problem brother let’s do this.”

 As we both proceeded to descend from my stoop, the constant sounds of police sirens blaring in the atmosphere were a normal annoyance to everyone who had an ear to hear.
-I could tell, as he kept glancing over his shoulders, that he was hoping that the police cars would pass over his spot of “business” to bother one of the many other “business” spots that are centrally located throughout the neighborhood.
+I could tell, as he kept glancing over his shoulders, that he was hoping that the police cars would pass over his spot of “business” and bother one of the many other “business spots" that are located throughout the neighborhood.

-“My brother,” I said, “before you kick your street science to me about your life here, perhaps I should impart a little knowledge about myself.
-I used to be just like you back in the days.
+“My brother,” I said, I used to be just like you back in the days...
 I sold drugs, did drugs, ran from the police, did a jail stint and all the other vices that the streets had to offer.
 I know you came from your deadly perch to ask me how I could judge your world.
 Brother, I danced with death on more than one occasion and if it wasn’t for the Grace of God, I would be dead.
 I only stepped to you because I saw fragments of me in you.”

-His words were bitter.
 His belief that “trying to save himself was a waste of time” showed me why he would stand on that corner dodging cops.
-Selling death to his people with no remorse only confirmed what I felt in the beginning when I first encountered him … He had LOST HOPE.
+Selling death to his people with no remorse only confirmed what I felt in the beginning when I first encountered him … He had Lost Hope...

 The story continues ...